-My primary research interests are related to understanding the behavior of banks and their financial reporting (e.g., bank lending and risk, internal controls, governance and fair value accounting) and the intersection of law and accounting (e.g., securities and derivative litigation, fraud and options backdating).
-My research has been published in leading scholarly journals in the accounting literature, such as The Accounting Review, Review of Accounting Studies and Contemporary Accounting Research.
-I have also published in leading scholarly journals in the law, economics and finance literatures, such as the Journal of Law and Economics, Journal of Risk and Insurance and Journal of Banking & Finance.
+My primary research interests are related to understanding the behavior of banks and their financial reporting (e.g., bank lending and risk, internal controls, governance, and fair value accounting) and the intersection of law and accounting (e.g., securities and derivative litigation, fraud, and options backdating).
+My research has been published in leading scholarly journals in the accounting literature, such as The Accounting Review, Review of Accounting Studies, and Contemporary Accounting Research.
+I have also published in leading scholarly journals in law, economics, and finance, such as the Journal of Law and Economics, Journal of Risk and Insurance, and the Journal of Banking & Finance.

 I received a Master of Science in Finance, a Bachelor of Business Administration in Accounting and a Minor in Psychology from Texas A&M University.
 I have a CPA license registered in the state of Texas.

-In my spare time, I enjoy spending time with my beloved wife, our precious (and precocious) daughter and our two rescue dogs.
-I love reading a good book (everything from the Bible and biographies to fantasy/sci-fi and mysteries).
-One of my current book projects is to finish the 100 greatest novels of all time using a list that I compiled by combining and averaging several online lists to reduce the influence of idiosyncratic taste functions.
+In my spare time, I enjoy spending time with my beloved wife, our precious (and precocious) daughter, and our two rescue dogs.
+I love reading a good book, and one of my current goals is to finish the 100 greatest novels of all time using a list that I compiled by combining and averaging several online lists to reduce the influence of idiosyncratic reviewer taste functions.

 For additional information about me and my work: